Bing Ads

 Step 2: Register for the CPR course

-Once you’ve found a website that offers CPR training, you’ll need to register for the course.
-You’ll need to provide some basic information like your name, email, payment details, etc.
+Once you get an idea of the course material from the course demo, register for it within minutes.
+You’ll need to provide basic information like your name, email, payment details, etc.

 Step 3: Complete the online course modules

-After you’ve registered for the course, you’ll be given access to the online modules.
-You can finish these modules at your pace and convenience.
-Learn what is the ideal CPR.
-You’ll need to pass a quiz at the end of each module before you can move on to the next one.
+After registering for the course, you’ll have access to the online modules.
+You can finish these modules at your own pace.
+Learn what is the ideal hands-only CPR from the online CPR certification course.
+Pass the final quiz at the end of each module before moving on to the next one.

 Step 4: Practice CPR techniques